 I have now come full circle and back to my home town London and back to Westminster (2013) where it all began, and this is rather exciting for me.
 I am very much looking forward to working with my colleagues on many diverse projects including circadian and cardiac biology.

-Using a systems approach (molecular, cell, organ and animal models), our focus is to identify and delineate novel gene regulatory networks in cardiac function and define molecular mechanisms that control the expression of these genes critical to human health i.e. how does the clock work, and what (and how) it regulates biological processes in the heart?
+Using a systems approach (molecular, cell, organ and animal models), our focus is to identify and delineate novel gene regulatory networks in cardiac function and define molecular mechanisms that control the expression of these genes critical to human health i.e. how does the circadian clock work, and how it impinges diverse biological processes in the heart?

 Current research projects